Wisconsin State Alcohol Laws and Questions

 Question: I was wondering if there are any laws concerning the number of drinks a person can order at once.

-For example, if we are having happy hour from 4 to 6 p.m., and a person wants to order two rounds of drinks before happy hour ends to have the drinks delivered after 6 p.m., is there a law that states how many drinks a person can order, and are they able to “back up” the drinks they have to avoid paying prices after happy hour?
+For example, if we have happy hour from 4 to 6 p.m., and a person wants to order two rounds of drinks before happy hour ends to have the drinks delivered after 6 p.m., is there a law that states how many drinks a person can order, and are they able to “back up” the drinks they have to avoid paying prices after happy hour?

 Answer: No state law restricts the number of drinks someone can ORDER; however, s.
-125.07(2)(a) prohibits persons from selling, dispensing, dealing or trafficking in alcoholic beverages to or with a person who is intoxicated.
+125.07(2)(a) prohibits persons from selling, dispensing, dealing, or trafficking in alcoholic beverages to or with a person who is intoxicated.

-Age to Serve Alcohol
+Age to Serve Alcohol Wisconsin bartending license - Serving Alcohol Inc.

-Answer: No. You must be at least 18 years of age to sell or serve alcoholic beverages – s.
+Answer: No. You must be at least 18 to sell or serve alcoholic beverages – s.
 125.32(2) and 125.68(2), Wis stats.

 Do I have to be over 21?

-Question: If I am 20 years old and I am married can I drink alcohol legally?
+Question: If I am 20 years old and I am married, can I drink alcohol legally?

 Answer: If your spouse is over the age of 21 and you are accompanying her, you may be served, sold, and consume alcoholic beverages.